marieBvr/TEs_genes_relationship_pipeline/README.md

 The main goal of this project is to find the relationship between Transposable Element (TE) and the apricot gene.
 Then focus on the Long Terminal Repeat (LTR) that are type of TE.
 And finally compare those element for 4 species of apricot.

 You can learn more about this subject in the Contribution Section.

+## Introduction
+Transposable element are DNA fragment capable of moving from one place to another troughout the genome  via a mecanism called transposition.
+There are different category/class of transposon.
+In this project we are going to focus on LTR (long terminal repeat).
+You can learn more by [clicking here ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2874221/)

 ## Requirement
+In order to you these script you will have to download  our repository.
 ## sofware and version
 - install python 3
 - Rstudio